 This option enables you to combine leaf levels of an index to free blocks for reuse.
 You can also rebuild the index online.

 A.1.8 Guidelines for Using Nonunique Indexes to Enforce Uniqueness

 You can use an existing nonunique index on a table to enforce uniqueness, either for

 UNIQUE constraints or the unique aspect of a

-KEY constraint does not require rebuilding the unique index associated with the constraint.
-This can yield significant time savings on enable operations for large tables.
+PRIMARY KEY constraint does not require rebuilding the unique index associated with the constraint.
+This technique can yield significant time savings on enable operations for large tables.

 Using a nonunique index to enforce uniqueness also enables you to eliminate redundant indexes.
 You do not need a unique index on a primary key column if that column is included as the prefix of a composite index.
 You can use the existing index to enable and enforce the constraint.
 You also save significant space by not duplicating the index.
 However, if the existing index is partitioned, then the partitioning key of the index must also be a subset of the

 UNIQUE key; otherwise, Oracle Database creates an additional unique index to enforce the constraint.

 A.1.9 Guidelines for Using Enabled Novalidated Constraints

 An enabled novalidated constraint behaves similarly to an enabled validated constraint for new data.